The Hanover insurance review 2023

 The Hanover home insurance

-Like its car insurance, The Hanover home insurance is also available in the Connections, Prestige and Platinum tiers.
-Each package offers unique coverage options and can be personalized to ensure the best fit for your homeowners insurance needs.
+The Hanover takes a similar approach to its homeowners products as it does with its auto by offering the Connections, Prestige and Platinum tiers.
+Each package offers unique coverage options and may be personalized to ensure the best fit for your homeowners insurance needs.
 While the Connections and Prestige plans may be suitable for most homes, The Hanover Platinum plan is intended for high-value homes or those who want the most robust coverage.
-This top-tier plan offers extra policy features, such as ordinance or law coverage, water backup coverage and unlimited loss of use coverage if your home is temporarily uninhabitable due to a coverage claim.
+This top-tier plan offers extra policy features, such as ordinance or law coverage, increased water backup coverage and unlimited loss of use coverage if your home is temporarily uninhabitable due to a coverage claim.

 The Hanover home insurance cost

 The Hanover's average premiums for home insurance are also higher than the national average cost of home insurance.
 The average cost of The Hanover's home insurance policy with $250,000 in dwelling coverage is $2,272 per year, while the national average is $1,428 per year.

 Dwelling coverage limit The Hanover average annual premium National average annual premium $150,000 $1,481 $975 $250,000 $2,272 $1,428 $350,000 $2,999 $1,879 $450,000 $3,761 $2,343 $750,000 $6,062 $3,761

 Although average home insurance premiums from The Hanover may be more expensive than other companies, it does offer some discount opportunities, including:Depending on how recently a home was built, this discount may save you money on your premium.The Hanover may add this discount to your homeowners insurance policy if certain devices, such as smoke detectors and central alarms, have been installed inside the home.The Hanover extends discounts to members of certain affiliated companies and organizations.You may earn a discount if your home is a new purchase.